Wired / Wireless Network Bandwidth Usage Guideline

 Commodity Link: These redundant links, provided through Level3 Communications and Sprint, handle most of the network traffic sent to and from Carnegie Mellon and the monetary cost to the university is significant.

 Research Link: This link is provided through the Three Rivers Optical Exchange (3ROX) and it links over 200 universities and educational institutions as well as government and private industry partners.
 Although this link is not free, the cost is significantly lower for the university and decreases the dependence on the Commodity Links.
-For more information about this network link, see the Internet 2 site and/or the National LambdaRail site.

 No individual service or system running on the wired/wireless network should use more than 10 gigabytes (10GBs) of bandwidth per day